 The field of semiotics is considered a sub-field of cognitive science and the field of semiotics is concerned with "the study of signs and symbols and their meanings and interpretations" (Horton, 2017).
 The field of semiotics places a special emphasis on the meaning interpreted and the reasoning behind the meaning derived from any given sign.
-There are many semioticians that have laid foundational work in this field and it is crucial to mention many of their theories, as they provide insight into the ways in which humans derive meaning from signs.
+There are many semioticians that have laid foundational work in this fields and it is crucial to mention many of their theories as they provide insight into the way in which humans derive meaning from signs.
 Ferdinand de Saussure is one of those foundational contributors to the field of semiotics and takes a linguistic and structuralist approach in much of his work.
 "Saussure treated language as a sign-system," and his work in linguistics supplied the concepts and methods that semioticians applied to sign-systems other than language.
 (The Editors of Encyclopaedia Britannica, May 2020).
-Saussure treated any and all-natural languages as systems of signs and believed that the manipulation of those signs inferred a lot about the semantics or meaning that an individual assign to each.
-More specifically, Saussure considered language as a system of relations, where the values assigned to the symbols within are the result of difference and discourse.
-In other words, elements within the system are understood in terms of their relation to the systems overlying structure.
-"While structural linguistics, as a part of the semiology postulated by de Saussure, investigates natural languages as a system of signs, in structuralism, instead, methods and terms of structural linguistics are generalized a priori and applied to the realm of nonlinguistic signs pertaining to the semiology of communication, and especially to the realm of indices in the semiology of signification" (The Editors of Encyclopaedia Britannica, May 2020).
-By Saussure taking a structuralist approach, the idea of natural language being a system of signs can be generalized to describe the semiology of any form of communication.
-This allows for comparison between the semiology of language and of general communication, allowing more insight into the semiotics of cinema, as the same ideas can be generalized to describe the communication found within film.
+Saussure treated the study of any language as a system of signs and the manipulation of those signs inferred a lot about the semantics or meaning that an individual assigns to each sign.
+Saussure considered language as a system of relations, where the values assigned to the symbols within the system are the result of difference.
+In other words, elements within the system are understood in terms of their relation to overlying structure.
+"While structural linguistics, as a part of the semiology postulated by de Saussure, investigates natural languages as a system of signs, in structuralism, instead, methods and terms of structural linguistics are generalized a priori and applied to the realm of non-linguistic signs pertaining to the semiology of communication, and especially to the realm of indices in the semiology of signification" (The Editors of Encyclopaedia Britannica, May 2020).
+By Saussure taking a structuralist approach the idea of natural language being a system of signs, can be generalized to describe the semiology of any form of communication.
+This allows for comparison between the semiology of language and general communication, allowing more insight into the semiotics of cinema as the same ideas can be generalized to describe the communication found in film.

 In Saussure's semiotic work he places a great emphasis on the idea of the signifier and the signified, and as we will see later so does C.S.
 Peirce.
 The signifier is the sign itself or in other words the object in the physical world being interpreted.
 Where the signified is the interpretation or meaning that is derived from a given sign (The Editors of Encyclopaedia Britannica, May 2020).
-The idea that a sign is composed of a two-part construct, the signified and the signifier, are conceptually similar to Saussure's linguistic ideology that language as a system is composed of two components, la parole, and la langue.
-Saussure "distinguished parole, actual individual utterances, from langue, the underlying system of conventions that makes such utterances understandable" through his linguistic theories (The Editors of Encyclopaedia Britannica, May 2020).
-Parole is the individual words or phrases themselves, the signifier, and langue relates to the signified, which is the context behind the words and phrases, allowing meaning to be understood.
+The concepts of the two semiotic components of a sign, the signified and the signifier, are conceptually similar to Saussure's linguistic ideology that language as a system is composed of two components, la parole and la langue.
+Saussure "distinguished parole, actual individual utterances, from langue, the underlying system of conventions that makes such utterances understandable; it is this underlying langue that most interests semioticians" (The Editors of Encyclopaedia Britannica, May 2020).
+Parole can be seen as the individual words or phrases themselves, signifier, and parole relates to langue, which is the context behind the words and phrases, allowing meaning to be understood.